MichaelAquilina/Resume/README.md

 ---

 ### Technologies
-* Languages: Python, C#, Java, C, C++, Vala
+* Languages: Python, C#, Java, C, C++, Vala (In order of preference)
 * Provisioning: Ansible
 * Cloud: AWS, Google AppEngine
 * Databases: Strong SQL and database knowledge.
-Worked with MySQL, Redshift and SQLServer before
+Worked with MySQL, Redshift and SQL Server before
 * Source Control: Git, Mercurial
 * Technologies: Numpy, Pandas, SqlAlchemy, OpenCL, OpenMP, OpenMP, XNA, Django

 Good familiarity and experience with various web technologies (HTML, CSS, Javascript)

-I am quick to learn new languages and technologies and have often dabbled with other languages such as Go, Rust and Julia out of pure interest.
+I am quick to learn new languages and technologies and have often dabbled with less common languages such as Go, Rust, Coffeescript, Vala and Julia out of pure interest.

 ---